szygendaborys/Movies/docs/api/GET_COMMENTS.md

 # GET /api/comments/:id
 ---

-Gets all comments from the database.
+This gets comments from the database.
+If parameter `:id` is specified it returns the particular comment.

 ## Request Information
 #### URI Parameters